kurt-krueckeberg/understanding-dom/readme.md

 # DOM Introduction

-The Document Object Model (DOM) API began as an in-memory object model of HTML documents and documents represented by XML documents used to temporarily manipulate the HTML or XML.
+The Document Object Model (DOM) API began as object model of HTML documents and documents represented by XML files.
+The API allows you to temporarily manipulate the HTML or XML document, adding, deleting or altering the document (in memory) and thereby what a user sees.
+Using the DOM API you can traverse the tree of the document, and it also supports query features: allowing you to locate and return at particular document element or elements.

-DOM interfaces are defined in the programming language-independent Object Management Group's Interface Description Lnaguage (IDL).
-All doument objects implement `NodeInterface`, and a node tree, with the sole `Document` object as the root, represents the entire in-memory document.
+While the Document Object Model (DOM) API began as an in-memory object model of HTML documents and documents represented by XML documents used to temporarily manipulate the HTML or XML, the latest standard has been extending to other document types.

-The Document contains zero or more child nodes, which in turn may contina oother nodes.
-Some nodes are always leave nodes that never have children.
+DOM interfaces are defined in programming language-independent manner using Object Management Group's Interface Description Lnaguage (IDL).
+All doument objects implement the DOM `NodeInterface`.
+A node tree represents the entire in-memory document.
+The root of the tree has the sole Document object, which contains zero or more Element nodes, which in turn may contain oother nodes.
+Some nodes are always leave nodes that never can have children.

 Using the DOM interfaces the node tree can be quered, traversed and its parent-child aggregation relationships altered.